Hinton Battle (Producer)

 Jamibeth has worked for Johnson-Liff Casting, Margolis-Seay Casting, and now is a freelance casting director with her own office.
 Jamibeth cast some of the longest running shows in Broadway history, including Les Miserables, Cats, Miss Saigon and The Phantom Of The Opera.
 She is a member of the Casting Society of America.

-SISTAS began seven years ago, after the African-American cast members of my first musical, RESPECT: A Musical Journey of Women, asked me to write a similar piece, but geared towards Black women.
+SISTAS began eight years ago, after the African-American cast members of my first musical, RESPECT: A Musical Journey of Women, asked me to write a similar piece, but geared towards Black women.
 These two women, Paula Chavis and Adrienne Ewing-Roush, told me they wanted something that spoke more to them.
 I asked Adrienne why a different musical was warranted.
 She replied, “I never thought that the weak damsel waiting for Prince Charming really spoke to us as African-American women.”
 So began my own journey of reading everything I could get my hands on and talking to every African-American person I came in contact with.
 One of my friends, Stella Reed, arranged for me to spend two mornings a week for a year at a Senior Center in North Nashville, interviewing many Black women, who ended up sharing with me story after fascinating story, some of which are in the current SISTAS.
 My friend Karen Streets-Anderson practically moved in with me for long periods while I was working on the play, making sure I got the tone and the issues right.
 Finally, after all these years of work, SISTAS went up in the Midtown International Theater Festival in July of 2011.
 We did not expect the overwhelming response that resulted in every seat of every show being sold out.
 Producers were interested in developing it further.
 Audience members begged for more.
 So here we are, playing SISTAS Off-Broadway.
 It’s a dream-come-true for many of us in the cast and crew, for the whole company.
 Thank you Paula and Adrienne for asking the first question. —Dorothy Marcic